Matloga/banking-machine/README.md

-Thia is the banking application
+This is the banking application